-DISCONNECT MACHINE FROM POWER!

-- 2. Make sure the mating surfaces of the center and spindle are free of debris and oily substances before inserting the center to ensure a good fit and reduce runout. - 3.
-Insert the tapered end of the center into the spindle, and push it in with a quick, firm motion, as shown in Figure 25.
+- 1. DISCONNECT MACHINE FROM POWER! - Make sure mating surfaces of center and spindle are free of debris and oily substances before inserting center to ensure a good fit and reduce runout. - 3.
+Insert tapered end of center into spindle, and push it in with a quick, firm motion, as shown in Figure 22.

-Figure 25.
-Installing center into the headstock spindle.
+Figure 22.
+Installing center in headstock spindle.

-4. Make sure the center is securely installed by attempting to pull it out by hand-a properly installed center will not pull out easily.
+4. Make sure center is securely installed by attempting to pull it out by hand-a properly installed center will not pull out easily.